mattdutson/imessage-to-html/README.md

 A script for converting macOS iMessage history into a searchable HTML file

-Written for my lovely wife Itzel
+Written for my lovely wife Itzel.